alexscotttonge/CV/README.md

 ## Interests
 - Hackathons: Mentor and participant for [healthcare](https://scotttonge.com/2017/01/27/future-health-hack/) and transport hacks
 - Disruptive Innovation Festival:  Contributor to the Disruptive Innovation Festival, a global conference with an audience of over 30,000 started by the Ellen MacArthur Foundation.
-Last year I ran an event on ['The Sharing Economy, Nature and Regenerative Citie'](https://scotttonge.com/2016/10/28/what-does-the-sharing-economy-have-to-learn-from-nature/) with speakers from Biomimicry UK and Strathclyde University.
+Last year I ran an event on ['The Sharing Economy, Nature and Regenerative Citie'](https://scotttonge.com/2016/10/28/what-does-the-sharing-economy-have-to-learn-from-nature/)
 - B Corps movement: Attending events and workshops run by companies using business as a force for positive change
 - Sailing – Dinghy Instructor
 - Harmonica – Teacher, occasional busker and producer of the Edinburgh Harmonica Conference